Table of Contents

 While most interviewers have the best of intentions, it’s easy to let a formal interview turn into a friendly conversation that broaches topics pertaining to a candidate’s personal life and background.
 And doing so opens the door for illegal questions that can easily turn into a serious issue.

 Instead, interview questions should be carefully selected and predetermined for each job.
 Keep questions role-related, asked in the same manner, and in the same order for each and every candidate.
-If the question has anything to do with the candidate’s age, race, ethnicity, ability, gender, sexual orientation, relationship status or religion — leave it out.
+If the question has anything to do with the candidate’s age, race, ethnicity, ability, gender, sexual orientation, relationship status, or religion — leave it out.

-Hiring leaders can empower all interviewers to feel confident in the questions they ask by preparing a list beforehand, then training interviewers how to stick to those questions — and which ones to avoid.
+Hiring leaders can empower all interviewers to feel confident in the questions they ask by preparing a list beforehand, then training interviewers on how to stick to those questions — and which ones to avoid.

 Issue 2: Untrained Interviewers Can Pose Legal Questions in Illegal Ways

 In addition to understanding which questions are off-limits, interviewers should also have a grasp on interview “gray” areas.

 When specifically related to their ability to perform the job at hand, topics related to a candidate’s height, weight, citizenship, finances, or current employment status can be appropriate.
 For example, in certain financial or banking sectors, it’s common to ask about potential employees’ personal finances and credit history.
 But for jobs in most other industries, it’s not.

 As a hiring leader, if you’re unsure which topics approach gray areas and which ones don’t, make sure you stay up-to-date on current discrimination laws.
 Don’t forget to keep your interview team in the know, too.

 Does interview scheduling automation make sense for my team?